It’s that time again…#fridaybiztip time that is!

 Once installed, you will notice a funky little ‘dropper’ along the top of your browser.
-This handy dandy picker will allow you to select and find the colour code of anything you bring up on your webpage.
-Watch the screencast below to see how it works in action!
+This handy dandy picker will allow you to select and find the colour code of anything you bring up on your web page.

-Simply copy and paste your colour code and vola!
+Simply copy and paste your colour code and viola!

 ColorZilla is an awesome web extension that we love, is easy to use, and is our favourite four letter F word… FREE!